tellery/website/docs/what-is-tellery.md

  * Or customize your deliverable for your own needs

 Tellery allows you abstract essential business logic, and [reference it in future analysis](/docs/how-to-use/question-referencing).
 You can define a model grasping the nuances of datasets to make your exploratory analysis organizable.
-Tellery uses SQL to model data, so you can easily consolidates it in [dbt](https://www.getdbt.com/).
+Tellery uses SQL to model data, so you can easily consolidate it in [dbt](https://www.getdbt.com/).

 See the reason [why we built Tellery](/docs/about).